 Mode of instruction

-a mid-term assignment of about 60 lines of Sumerian not treated during the seminars (20% of the final grade);
+midterm take home assignment of about 60 lines of Sumerian not discussed during the seminars

-a written exam on the subject matter of the course (50% of the final grade);
+written exam with open questions on the subject matter of the course

 The final grade for the course is established by determining the weighted average with the additional requirement that the written exam must always be sufficient.

-If the final grade is below 6.0, the written exam and the paper can be redone.
+If the final grade is below 6.0, the written exam and/or the paper can be redone.

 Inspection and feedback